r-Techsupport/rTS_Wiki/docs/meta/supported-os.md

     * Windows Vista
     * Windows 7
     * Windows 10/11 versions that have lost support [(1507-20H2 at time of writing)](https://docs.microsoft.com/en-us/lifecycle/products/windows-10-home-and-pro)
+    * Fixed-release Linux distro versions, consult your distro's website
+    * Rolling-release Linux installations that are not fully up-to-date (Arch-based distros are usually rolling-release)
 <!--    * Standard versions of Ubuntu 21.04 and older, and LTS versions of Ubuntu 12.04 and older -->
 * Enterprise/LTSC/LTSB versions of Windows
 * Hackintosh